 One of the many benefits of fitting a quality engineered wooden floor in your home is its compatibility with underfloor heating.
 Underfloor heating is not only an effective and luxurious heating solution but also a great way to save space.
 However there are a number of important factors to consider when laying engineered wooden flooring over underfloor heating of which we’ve detailed below.

 - Make sure when laying flooring over screed that the screed is completely dry.
 The moisture content of the screed should be below 3%.
 Some adhesives and underlays recommend different levels of moisture content of your concrete subfloor so make sure you check the instructions on each individual product you are using.

-- It is also recommended when laying engineered wood flooring over underfloor heating that the heating system is turned down low or off if/when you treat the floor using Treatex hardwax oil.
-More information on this can be found on their website.
+- It is also recommended when laying engineered wood flooring over underfloor heating that the heating system is turned down low or off if/when you treat the floor using a product such as Treatex.

 - Do not have unevenly displaced heat.
 There should be no hot spots in the subfloor.

 - We would not recommend that you have heavy rugs, matts or other similar materials covering the flooring.
-This can cause the boards to heat up more than is recommended which can cause stresses in the board greatly increasing the chances of movement and changes within the floor.
+This can cause the boards to heat up more than is recommended which can cause stresses in the board, greatly increasing the chances of movement and changes within the floor.
 It can also cause discolouration.
 Anything covering the flooring wants to be light and breathable.